deniskristak/data-analysis-learning/README.md

 ## NOTE: This is a fork of the https://github.com/nickdcox/learn-airline-delays .
-I will attempt to solve all the tasks in the [Data Analytics Tasks](#data-analytics-tasks)
+I will attempt to solve all of the [Data Analytics Tasks](#data-analytics-tasks)

 ## ORIGINAL README.md follows: